 Don’t bring your pets to a fireworks display, even a small one.
 If fireworks are being used near your home, put your pet in a safe, interior room to avoid exposure to sound.

 July 4 is best celebrated around a pool or in a backyard—not in a hospital emergency room!
-At CHS, wellness is a top priority for not only team members, but our communities’ families too.
 So remember to enjoy the fireworks, savor the watermelon and put safety first this holiday!